jarun/nnn/plugins/README.md

 **NOTE:** `getplugs` also downloads the launcher `nlaunch` and tries to place it at `/usr/local/bin/` using `sudo`.
 If it fails you have to place `nlauch` manually somewhere in your `$PATH`.

-## File access from plugins

-Plugins can access:
-- all files in the directory (`nnn` switches to the dir where the plugin is to be run so the dir is `$PWD` for the plugin)
-- the current file under the cursor (the file name is passed as the argument to a plugin)
-- the current selection (by reading the file `.selection` in config dir, see the plugin `ndiff`)

-Each script has a _Description_ section which provides more details on what the script does, if applicable.

 ## Usage

 There are 2 ways to run plugins: